 - salt, pepper

-Pour a little olive oil, a little vinegar, sprinkle salt, pepper and piment d’espelette.
-Toss with a wooden spoon to coat.
-Pour and sprinkle more if necessary, until all the slices look comfortably dressed – but not drenched.
+- Pour a little olive oil and a little vinegar, and sprinkle with salt, pepper and piment d'Espelette.
+Toss to coat.
+Adjust the amounts so all the slices look comfortably dressed, but not drenched.